Peptides Vietnam LogoPeptides Vietnam

 Medical tourism for NAD+ is quietly growing in Ho Chi Minh City.
 Expats and visitors are discovering that they can do a full loading protocol of 5 to 10 IV sessions here for less than the cost of 2 sessions back home.

-A typical NAD+ IV session takes 1 to 3 hours.
+A typical NAD+ IV infusion session in HCMC takes 1 to 3 hours.
 You cannot rush it.
 High dose NAD+ pushed too quickly causes flushing, chest tightness, anxiety, and nausea.
 The slow drip is the protocol.
 Bring a book or laptop.

 Most longevity protocols involve 5 to 10 sessions over a few weeks as a loading phase, then tapering to monthly maintenance sessions.
-Check the community supply index for vetted clinic recommendations.
+Check the community supply index for vetted clinic recommendations across HCMC.

 Subcutaneous NAD+ Injections (The Biohacker Protocol)